 Utilize various window shapes in your home to make it visually appealing and receive sufficient sunlight into your surroundings.
 Opt for single-hung windows, double-hung windows, awning windows, etc., to enjoy an excellent view of the outdoor living space or landscape.

-Awning windows are mostly used to increase the amount of natural light amount in a room.
+Awning windows are mostly used to increase the natural light in a room.
 They are square, rectangular, or horizontal windows that open outward.
 Awning windows are hinged at the top and are best for home ventilation.
 They provide more natural light as well as fresh air throughout a space.

 Picture windows are another great option to allow more natural light into your home.
-These are fixed windows that do not open but filter sufficient sunlight through the room.
+These fixed windows do not open but filter sufficient sunlight through the room.
 Picture windows come in various shapes, including rectangular, round, horizontal, or vertical.

 5. Install a Skylight

 Skylights can be another great addition to your home.
-They allow more fresh air into the house and brighten up otherwise dark spaces.
+They allow more fresh air into the house and brighten otherwise dark spaces.
 A venting skylight brings in natural sunlight during the colder months and cool, fresh air in the summer, maintaining your home’s indoor ventilation.
 Therefore, consider installing a skylight in a room that doesn’t have enough wall space to accommodate a standard window.

 Skylights can be operable or fixed.
-The former can either be operated with a remote controller or a switch or opened manually.
+The former can be operated with a remote controller or a switch or opened manually.

 The Bottom Line